pypy/pypy.org/posts/2022/12/pypy-alive.rst

         # ... some more exist, shown below

-Some things are a little bit trickier.
+Some operations are a bit trickier.
 An important example in the context of this blog post are integer operations that check for overflow.
 The overflow operations return a result, but also a boolean whether the operation overflowed or not.